 Richard Wehrenberg was born in Akron, Ohio and is the author of Abracadabrachrysanthemum (2018), Hands (2015), and River (2014), co-written with Ross Gay.
-They are a writer, artist, & designer living in Bloomington, Indiana.
+Their work has been published in The Academy of American Poets, Peach Mag, Bad Nudes, Monster House Press, & elsewhere.
+They are a poet, writer, artist, & designer living in Bloomington, Indiana.

-In 2010, Richard co-founded Monster House Press—an artist collective/publisher of literature & a reading/performance series (Monster House Presents)—where they served as Art Director, Book Designer, Editor + more from 2010-2019.
+In 2010, Richard co-founded Monster House Press—an artists’ collective / publisher of literature & a reading / performance art series (Monster House Presents)—where they served as Art Director, Book Designer, Editor + more until the press’s closure in 2019.

 [Pulsing] with images of beginnings and endings, leaving and arriving.
 Wehrenberg has a talent for letting lines dance and vibrate with surface musicality.
 They write, ‘in a dream / my children are falcons / perched on my shoulders / then they are just / my shoulders.’